Meeting and surpassing all audience expectations every day.

 Hi.

-Am I right in thinking that when we were attacked on 9-11, they decimated our financial system and really put us into a a uh back to zero uh at the starting gate.
+But on the issue of Obama couldn't have done anything about this economy, am I right in thinking that when we were attacked on 9-11, they decimated our financial system and really put us into a back-to-zero at the starting gate.

-And Bush, not he brought us back, and it's four years, he brought the economy back and got us going forward.
+And Bush, he brought us back, and it's four years he brought the economy back and got us going forward.

-It's just he's he's an empty suit and he's absent on the job.
+Him saying again that he couldn't do anything about it is just he's an empty suit and he's absent on the job.

 No, it's that his policies will never work because he's a socialist.